Getting into Your BMW or Mini

 The Mini key is rounder.
 The newest version, shown, has a button on the neck.
 Push it while pulling the key ring with your free hand to retrieve the mechanical key.
 On all other Mini key fobs, the button is simply on the back.

-In 2015, and in the 7-Series only, BMW has created a Display Key.
+In 2015, in higher end models, BMW introduced a Display Key.
 The mechanical key is separate and should be carried in a wallet or purse!
-The Display Key itself can be recharged in the car!
-See the end of the page!
+The Display Key itself can be recharged in the car (see the end of this page).
+If the Display Key goes dead and the mechanical key is not available, roadside assistance will be necessary.

 Opening Your BMW